taijeronv/wormhole-bookmarking-system/README.md

 - The static chain should be positioned in as straight a line as possible to the right of homesys.
 You can move the position of a system by clicking 'Options > Edit Map' on the bottom left hand corner of the map and dragging the systems around.
 - Update the system information by right clicking the system select 'edit'.
 This will bring up a window of system information.
 1. Update the systems activity level.
 (Green = Empty = No online POS / Yellow = Occupied = Online POS but no active pilots spotted / Red = Active pilots have been reported in system)
 2. If the wormhole is not part of the static chain edit the system name to help with navigation.
-Include the NOHO label (refer to bookmarking section) and the system class EG "11122 (C3)"
+Standard labelling with the system class _EG. `11122 (C3)`_

 ### Finally drop probes and start scanning:
-**Add the Signatures to Siggy**
+**Add the signatures to siggy**
-1. In the Probe Scanner window and hit `Ctrl+A` to select all of the signatures, then hit `Ctrl+C` to copy them.
+1. In the Probe Scanner window and hit `Ctrl+A` to select all of the signatures, then hit `Ctrl+C` to copy them
-2. Open Siggy.
-Click on the system you're in, scroll down to "[+] Mass Sig Reader" and click to open the input window.
+2. Open siggy.
+Click on the system you're in, scroll down to "[+] Mass Sig Reader" and click to open the input window
 3. Hit `Ctrl+V` to paste the signatures you copied into the window and then click Submit.
-This will add all of the signatures in the system into Siggy.
+This will add all of the signatures in the system into siggy
-4. Now that all the sigs are added you can hit your preferred formation button and it will reactivate the probes you have out.
+4. Now that all the sigs are added you can hit your preferred formation button and it will reactivate the probes you have out
-5. Start scanning them down and updating the Type and Description.
+5. Start scanning them down and update the Type and Description on siggy as you scan or by using the Mass Sig Reader when you're done.

 ### When adding wormholes to siggy
 **Make sure you fill out all the appropriate siggy fields completely.**
 1. 'Type' should be set to `WH`
-2. Under 'Name/Description' select the correct wormhole type `K162 (from Dangerous unknown)` from the drop down menu.
+2. Under 'Name/Description' select the correct wormhole type like `K162 (from Dangerous unknown)` from the drop down menu.
 In the text box add the wormhole name EXACTLY as you bookmarked it. _EG. `12-122`_
-3. Check the wormhole status and update the wormhole information by clicking on the link between 2 systems on the map.
-The menu that pops up allows to to set the hole as EOL and modify the mass stage so that it is visible on the siggy map.
+3. Check the wormhole status and update the wormhole information by clicking on the link between two systems on the map.
+The menu that pops up allows you to set the hole as EOL, mark it as a frigate wormhole and/or modifying the mass stage so that it is visible on the siggy map.
 4. If you encounter a wormhole to k-space you can use a temporary label to identify it until you jump through however the optimal labelling for k-space wormholes is `11-high (Boranai)` or `11-null (H-ADOC)` or `11-low (Maila)`, NOT `11-null1`.
 Having systems labelled as `null1` `null2` `null3` leads to confusion when you can see the fleet in a system on siggy but don't know which bookmark to use.

 ### Updating the bookmark can